Printing within WUR on Linux

 - Printer Name: WURprinter

-- Description: WUR printer Ricoh MP C6003
+- Description: WUR printer Ricoh IM C4500 Postscript

-- Location: Anywhere with wurcard!
+- Location: Anywhere within WUR with user’s wurcard!

 - Finish the printer setup by clicking on the ‘Apply’ button.
 A test print window will appear, as shown in Figure 7.
 Select whether you want to print a test page already or press the ‘Cancel’ button to ignore.